 The biggest battle is often seen between Customer Intimacy and Operational Excellence.
 Consumers want the lowest price AND the highest service.
 Yet, this is very difficult to provide.
 If a Customer Intimacy company chases low prices, they lose the one-on-one with customers because there are simply fewer dollars available to hire and support the team members or the technology needed to continue the customer intimacy model.
 Similarly, if an operationally excellent company attempts to provide exceptional customer service and intimacy, they will have to raise their prices to pay for the manpower and technology to do so.
 Therefore, companies must choose one business model – Customer Intimacy OR Operational Excellence – under which to operate.

 Ultimately, how you engage or attract your customers determines how you position your business in the marketplace.
 To explain this concept, I’ll be using the Bowman’s Clock Strategy.
-In this strategy, Cliff Bowman and David Faulker show how value and price affect your position in the marketplace.
+In this concept, Cliff Bowman and David Faulker show how value and price affect your position in the marketplace.
 In other words, they show you ways to set yourself apart as a business, starting with low cost and low value, transitioning to higher cost and higher value, and landing on monopoly pricing with no value.

 Let’s interpret this graphic.
 First, if you’re attracting customers through operational excellence, you can position your business as the low price leader.
 However, as a low price leader like The Dollar Tree or Dollar General, your products won’t be perceived as very valuable to consumers.
 Therefore, maybe you offer products at a low price but not the lowest price like Walmart or go farther around Bowman’s Clock into the “Hybrid” area like Target.
 While your products won’t be the best on the market, they’ll have some added value without much additional cost.